 The Consolidated Housing Plan provides detailed information on current housing and community development needs and priorities, and serves as a strategic planning tool to address these issues.
 HUD requires the annual submission of an Action Plan that identifies available resources and specific actions to be taken to address issues outlined in the Plan.
-The methodology used to develop the Consolidated Housing Plan and the FY 2014 Action Plan was comprehensive and multifaceted.
-HAHSTA staff examined service utilization and epidemiologic data and collaborated with DHCD to facilitate roundtable discussions.
-The objectives of the discussions were to (1) ensure that goals and priorities set for the EMSA included client and stakeholder feedback; (2)Administrative Agents in each jurisdiction were surveyed to ensure the inclusion of regional considerations; and (3) to ensure that the plan included evidence-based practices.
+The methodology used to develop the Consolidated Housing Plan and the FY 2015 Action Plan was comprehensive and multifaceted.
 The steps in the development process included:

 - Review of Existing Needs Assessment Data

 - Project Sponsor Roundtables

-- Consumer Roundtables

 - Project Sponsor Survey

 - Administrative Agent Survey

 - Review of Epidemiological Data

 - Review of Current Research and Reports